Making Our Metro Service Even Better

 The first stage of work takes the tramway from Grand Central, past Birmingham’s Town Hall to Centenary Square with tram stops serving Victoria Square as well as the Paradise and Arena Central developments.

 Trams will operate along this 840-metre section using battery power – a first for the UK.
 This will remove the need for overhead power lines and reduce the project’s environmental footprint.

 The second stage will further extend the Metro from Centenary Square, along Broad Street to Hagley Road in Edgbaston (just west of Five Ways), featuring intermediate stops at Brindley Place and Five Ways.

 Trams are expected to operate to Centenary Square by 2019/2020 and Edgbaston in 2021.
-To see a video about the Birmingham Westside project click here.
+Please watch the video below for more on the project.

 Wolverhampton City Centre